mrdoob/three.js/threejs/lessons/threejs-materials.md

 system. `RawShaderMaterial` is for making entirely custom shaders with no help from three.js.
 Both of these topics are large and will be covered later.

-The last 2 materials we'll mention here are the `MeshStandardMaterial` and the `MeshPhysicsMaterial`.
-Both implement what's called *physically based rendering* or often PBR for short.
-This is a way of computing material properties and lights that comes close to the way lights and materials work in the real word.
-We'll cover these in more detail in another article.

 Most materials share a bunch of settings all defined by `Material`.
 [See the docs](Material)